 One of the most important things that all SharePoint users, and especially administrators, should do regularly is back up data.
-Nevertheless, it is often overlooked many people just because the process might seem to take hours, and we don’t have the time or the inclination to run backups on a regular basis.
-In recognition of this behavior, what if there was a script for backing up SharePoint data which could be scheduled to run automatically?
+Nevertheless, it is often overlooked by many people just because the process might seem to take hours, and we don’t have the time or the inclination to run backups on a regular basis.
+In recognition of this behavior, what if there was a script for backing up SharePoint data that could be scheduled to run automatically?
 Now that’s a whole different story!
 In this post, I will demonstrate how to back up a SharePoint 2010 site collection automatically through the use of a PowerShell script.

 How can I backup a SharePoint 2010 site collection automatically on a regular basis?